Birmingham Post-Basic Adult Dysphagia for Speech and Language Therapists 2026

 Additional information:

-• Presentations will be sent to you after the sessions have been completed.
+• Presentation handouts will be sent to you prior to the start of the course.

 • Visitor parking (charges apply) is available on site but can be limited.
 There are good bus links and trains to University train station.